Phil Urich: As Green Goblin

 Due to ingestion of a modified version of Norman Osborn's "Goblin Formula", Urich gains superhuman strength (able to lift upwards of 9 tons), stamina, durability, speed, and reflexes.
 However, he is unable to access these abilities without the unknown catalyst provided by the Goblin mask he wears.
-He also possesses a so-called "Lunatic Laugh" capable of creating sound waves disorienting to most people.
-It is possible that the formula also increased his intelligence since he has shown to have an unusual cleverness when it came to strategy and modifying his equipment, as the Goblin formula had done for other users.
-Whether or not he needed the mask for this was unknown.
+He also possesses a "Lunatic Laugh" capable of creating sound waves disorienting to most people.

 As the Goblin, Urich wears an alternate/spare Goblin costume composed of a chain-mail mesh capable of deflecting small arms fire.
 He travels on a bat-shaped, one-man, rocket-propelled "Goblin Glider".
 Like other Goblin gliders, it is armed with heat-seeking missiles, machine guns, and retractable blades.
 Other weapons Urich typically uses are incendiary Pumpkin Bombs capable of melting through 3 in of steel, smoke and gas-emitting bombs with an appearance like a ghost, razor-edged bat-shaped boomerangs and gloves woven with micro-circuited filaments capable of discharging nearly 1,000 volts of electricity.
-Most of this equipment was completely destroyed or rendered inoperable during Urich's final battle with the Sentinel.
+Most of this equipment was destroyed or rendered inoperable during Urich's battle with a Sentinel.

 As Hobgoblin

-As the Hobgoblin, Phil wears an orange Hobgoblin costume with wings on the back that allow him to fly without the use of a Goblin Glider and he took Roderick Kingsley's mask as his own.
+As the Hobgoblin, Urich wears an orange Hobgoblin costume with wings on the back that allow him to fly without the use of a Goblin Glider and he took Roderick Kingsley's mask as his own.
 He uses the traditional Pumpkin Bombs all Green Goblins and Hobgoblins before him have used, but he also has a new flaming sword.
 He still retains his "Lunatic Laugh" from when he was the Goblin and he also has superhuman strength, speed, durability, stamina, reflexes and senses, and enhanced intellect.
 For unknown reasons, he no longer needs his mask to activate this power.
 With the help of Reverbium, his "Lunatic Laugh" was able to cause a building to collapse.